Animal-Kind International | FAQS

 What does Animal-Kind International do?

 AKI supports existing Animal Welfare, Rescue, and Protection Organizations—our Partners and Grant Recipients--in resource-poor countries.
-We raise visibility of our supported organizations by telling their stories; we raise funds for them; we track the use of AKI funds—ensuring that they are used for animal welfare purposes only; we keep our supporters informed about their activities, how your donations are being used, and about international animal protection in general; and we provide technical support to our Partners and Grant Recipients ranging from advice about shelter operations, humane education, spay/neuter clinics to fundraising, proposal writing, staffing.
+We raise visibility of our supported organizations by telling their stories; we raise funds for them; we track the use of AKI funds—ensuring that they are used for animal welfare purposes only; we keep our supporters informed about their activities, how your donations are being used, and about international animal protection in general; and we provide technical support to our Partners and Grant Recipients ranging from advice about shelter operations, humane education, and spay/neuter clinics to fundraising, proposal writing, volunteer management, and staffing.

 What is the difference between a Partner and a Grant Recipient?